 We spend most of our waking lives at work, so it’s no surprise that our jobs can have a great impact on our wellbeing.
-The term ‘work-life balance’ is easily thrown around nowadays, and people often associate it with having healthy boundaries that distance yourself from your job when you’re outside of office hours.
+The term ‘work-life balance’ is easily thrown around nowadays when talking about employee wellbeing, and people often associate it with having healthy boundaries that distance yourself from your job when you’re outside of office hours.
 While that is true, the other aspect of having a healthy work-life balance is taking care of yourself at work too.

 The stigma around speaking up

 There are lots of reasons why your employees might not be speaking up at work.
 The fear of challenging authority is one of the main reasons why employees prefer to stay quiet, as they may not want to be a bother or cause further inconvenience to you and the rest of the team.
 It’s common for employees to simply soldier on even if they’re not feeling their best; this behaviour can be seen even in the most motivated of employees.

 Another main reason why your employees might be afraid of speaking up is because they feel as though management isn’t available to listen to their needs.
 Inc. emphasises the important distinction between asking for feedback and being able to receive it.
 If you are unreachable or seem distracted when your employees approach you, chances are they’ll just continue working rather than run the risk of disturbing you.

 Don’t forget remote workers